StrangeBeeCorp/docs/docs/thehive/administration/authentication/ad.md

-# How to Configure Active Directory Authentication
+# How to Configure an Active Directory Authentication Provider

-This topic provides step-by-step instructions for configuring Active Directory authentication in TheHive.
+This topic provides step-by-step instructions for configuring an Active Directory authentication provider in TheHive.

 {!includes/license-required-authentication.md!}